valk-lang/valk-legacy/docs/volt.md

 - class_init stack buffer
 - func call buffer args on the stack (increase stack in temporary scope)
 - if func return value is not used, add to unknown
+- move func args on the stack before gc()